cerner/terra-dev-site/src/terra-dev-site/doc/Configuration.b/webpack.config.e.doc.md

 # Webpack Config
-The provided webpack config is the entry point for spinning up terra-dev-site.
-By either extending or using directly the terra-dev-site config will be automatically created based on either the custom or default site config.
+[This webpack config](https://github.com/cerner/terra-dev-site/blob/master/config/webpack/terra-dev-site.webpack.config.js) is the entry point for spinning up terra-dev-site.
+By either extending or using directly terra-dev-site's webpack config, the site will render with either the custom or default site config.

-Because terra-dev-site webpack config is a function we recommend the usage of webpack-merge to extend the config.
+Because terra-dev-site's webpack config is a function, we recommend the usage of webpack-merge to extend the config.

-Something like this example where we're aliasing moment:
+Here is an example where we extend the default config to alias moment:
 ```javascript
 const path = require('path');
 const merge = require('webpack-merge');